hashicorp/terraform-provider-aws/website/docs/d/ssmincidents_response_plan.html.markdown

 ## Attribute Reference

-In addition to the preceding arguments, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `name` - The name of the response plan.
 * `tags` - The tags applied to the response plan.